bcloudguru/mypython/PCEP/fundamentals/input.md

 ## input( )
-Input functions prompts user to input data from console Program that doesnt use any input functions, is called a **deaf program**
+1. Input functions prompts user to input data from console.
+2. Program that doesnt use any input functions, is called a **deaf program**

 ```
 >>> favorite_food = input("what is your favorite food!!")